marcelprasetyo/strats-food-expansion-1-19-fix/README.md

 2. Inside the BP or behaviourpack folder of the unzipped folder, there will be folders named "blocks" and "items"

-3. Copy the "blocks" and "items" folders from this repo, under "behavior_packs/Strat'sFoo" and paste it in the directory in number 2, click Yes to overwrite
+3. Copy the "blocks" and "items" folders from this repo, under "behavior_packs/Strat'sFoo" and paste it in the directory in step 2, click Yes to overwrite

 4. Zip the topmost folders back and rename the file extension into .mcaddon again

-5. Delete the addon folder named "Strat'sFoo" or similar inside your world folder or root folder.
+5. If you have never installed the addon before, skip this step.
+Otherwise, delete the addon folder named "Strat'sFoo" or similar which are placed *inside* your world folder or root folder's behavior_packs and resource_packs folders, if you have installed the addon before.

-6. Reinstall the edited .mcaddon file
+6. Install/reinstall the edited .mcaddon file

 ## Fixes